 Aquaman 2 is set to be released on December 16, 2022—so, basically, around the time we'll all start wondering whatever happened to the Aquaman sequel.

 Is anyone involved with the first film coming back?

-After Justice League tanked at the box office many of the filmmakers involved in the DC Extended Universe aren’t too keen on giving the team-up another shot.
+After Justice League tanked at the box office, many of the filmmakers involved with the DC universe aren’t too keen on the idea of another Avengers-style team-up movie.
 Safran told The Hollywood Reporter, "I think that when you’re making really strong stand-alone movies, there’s really no need to bring them together."
 He elaborated by saying, "Wonder Woman has shown what a great stand-alone property that is, and in Aquaman, we feel the same way.